 3. Visit the Doctor

 It’s important for your beloved pet to have regular health check-ups just like you do.
 Regular visits to the veterinarian are the best way to stay ahead of potential problems your pet could face later on.
 Consider taking your pet to the vet for annual examinations of their teeth, heart, lungs, and overall body condition.
 Doing so can help keep them healthy and give you peace of mind knowing they are thriving.
+Here are a few tips for choosing a vet for your pet.

 4. Practice Safety

 Have you done all you can to keep your pet safe at home?
-Animals are curious creatures and it doesn’t take much for them to get into something they shouldn’t, including toxic chemicals.
+Animals are curious creatures, and it doesn’t take much for them to get into something they shouldn’t, including toxic chemicals.
 Take time to assess the products used in and around your home.
 Are they necessary?
 Are you following all safety precautions on the labels?
 Are they stored safely where your pet can’t get to them?
 And remember, safety doesn’t just include chemicals.
-Be sure to scope out other potential hazards such as sticks, toxic flowers and plants, moldy leaves or mulch, and damaged fences that could cause your pet harm.
+Be sure to scope out other potential hazards, such as sticks, toxic flowers and plants, moldy leaves or mulch, and damaged fences that could cause your pet harm.

 5. Get Pampered